latidude99/contact-list/README.md

 - Java JDK 1.8
 - Maven 3.60
 - Spring Boot 1.5.12 with Spring Security 4, Spring Validation and Spring Data
-- Thymeleaf 2 with Thymeleaf Extras
+- Thymeleaf 2 with Thymeleaf Extras and Java 8 Time API support
 - Google Maps iFrame
 - Hibernate
 - MySQL
 - Apache Tomcat 8.0
 - VPS with Debian 8
-- JUnit5 5.4.1
-- AssertJ 3.12.2
-- Eclipse / STS 3.9 , unit tests in IntelliJ IDEA.
+- Eclipse / STS 3.9 , switched to IntelliJ IDEA

 **Plugins and libraries**
 - Maven Compiler plugin 3.8.0
 - Maven Site plugin version 3.6
-- Maven Surefire plugin  version 2.22.0

 # Setup

 Clone the repository to a folder on your computer and import it in your favourite IDE as a Maven project.
+It uses Tomcat 8.0 as a web server.

 ### Build

+Run maven command: 'mvn clean package'.
+This should create an executable 'jar' with all libraries needed included.

 # Launch
+Execute the executable 'jar' file.
+The application should be availavle at localhost://8080.

 # Features